Partying like it's 1984

 Welcome

 You've found Russell & Carol.
-We're lucky enough to live in a beautiful part of Cornwall with Astra the rescue dog and a lot of computers.
+We're lucky enough to live in a beautiful part of Cornwall which we shared with Astra the rescue dog and a lot of computers.
 We sometimes get around to blogging about things which interest/enrage us.

 If you've registered with the site you should be able to see a selection of pictures.